 These groups are more powerful as the similarity of the members increases.
 If you attend a NIPS Weekend Workshop for Climate Activists, you will see that we often form smaller support groups out of the larger group attending a workshop weekend based on additional commonalities.
 The smaller group is often formed based on additional things we have in common like female activists or those who do nonviolent direct action.
 The “sub-groups” will meet three times during the weekend.
 Having these additional things in common creates additional psychological safety, plus members of these sub-groups are often apt to keep in touch after the weekend even if they live in different places.
-Some of the smaller constituencies set up conference call numbers where they hold a telephone Support Groups meeting each week.
-This has proved very effective in other constituencies besides Climate Activists as we continue to try to set up local groups in our home areas.
-These smaller groups function like a family, allowing the members to trust one another even more deeply and, at the weekend workshops, we progress and thus deal with deeper feelings.
+Some of the smaller constituencies can set up conference call numbers where they hold a telephone Support Groups meeting each week, month or as needed.
+These telephone groups have proved very effective in other constituencies besides Climate Activists as we continue to try to set up local groups in our home areas.
+At this stage, it would be great to have folks step forward to set up telephone or internet based support groups for women climate activists or those of us who are young adults, etc. These smaller groups function like a family, allowing the members to trust one another even more deeply and, at the weekend workshops, in particular, we progress and thus deal with deeper feelings.
 It is also as a way to keep track of each other in a relatively large gathering.
 Please check out our website to see if there is a phone or chat group meeting of activists like you, e.g. women, non-violent direct action folks.

 However, we are only just launching this NIPS peer support community for Climate Activists, therefore it is not easy to find other activists familiar with our model.
 The simplest thing to go to our website and call into a national or international telephone support group.
 You can also call our National Office and get in touch with our staff or some another activist to do a one on one listening turn.

 There is nothing complicated about basic peer support.
 It simply requires two or more people with something in common (or for that matter two or more human beings!) who are interested in this format and willing to follow a few simple guidelines.
 The only trick is to follow these simple guidelines strictly.
-If you have somebody or a few some bodies who are willing to try this out with you, then just follow this Script.
-All over the country in other peer support networks, people of walking into a room, picking up a Script similar to this one and holding peer support meetings and getting the benefits of peer support.
+If you have somebody or a few somebodies who are willing to try this out with you, then just follow this Script.
+All over the country in other peer support networks, people walk into a room, pick up a Script similar to this one and hold peer support meetings and get the benefits of peer support.
 Why shouldn’t people who are doing some of the most important (and frustrating) work on the planet?

 Hi, my name is ____________ and I am the leader for this meeting.

-An Activist Support List is circulating with the names of other climate activists who are willing to take your calls.
-This peer support is most effective if we one another when we are having strong feelings–or just to process something for a longer time.
+If it is face-to-face, an Activist Support List is circulating with the names of other climate activists who are willing to take your calls.
+Peer support is most effective if we make a quick call to one another at times when we are having strong feelings–or to process something for a longer time.

 If you are willing to take calls, please put down your name, phone number, email and best times to call.
 The list will circulate twice, once to list your name and once for you to copy down any contacts you are interested in.

-Are there any climate activists here today who are familiar our group and who would be available to meet with new comers after the meeting?
+In face-to-face groups, are there any climate activists here today who are familiar with NIPS peer support and who would be available to meet here with newcomers immediately after the meeting?

 Just for the record, are there any other climate activists here today?

-If there are any non-climate activists present, ask the activists if they are willing to let the non-activists, such as friends and/or family members, supportive politicians, psychological professionals or the media, stay and participate.
-If any activist objects, thank the others for their support and ask them to leave.
-If there are enough of them, they could have their own separate support group meeting and come back at the end.)
+NOT TO BE READ UNLESS THERE ARE ANY NON-CLIMATE ACTIVISTS PRESENT ( Are the activists willing to let the non-activists (such as friends and/or family members, supportive politicians, psychological professionals or the media) stay and participate.
+If any activist objects, I will thank the others for their support and ask them to leave.
+If there are enough non-activists, they could have their own separate support group meeting and come back at the end.)